 Bridge Re-Evaluation Survey Report

 A project stakeholder is any individual or business that has interest in the study or the project.
-Stakeholders for the Local Concept Development Study include: local residents, Chadwick Island Marina, Chadwick Beach & Yacht Club, and any person that uses the bridge to drive, bicycle or walk across the bridge.
+Stakeholders for the Chadwick Beach Bridge project include: local residents, Chadwick Island Marina, Chadwick Beach & Yacht Club, and any person that uses the bridge to drive, bicycle, or walk across the bridge, environmental agencies, emergency services, and local officials.
 Stakeholders also include boaters who travel beneath the bridge.

 Environmental Justice (EJ)